 - She, ethnically and culturally, considers herself as Jews, while following Christianity as her religion.

-- She is a graduate in genetics and has good experience of biochemistry field.
+- She is a graduate in genetics and has good experience in the biochemistry field.

 - She started her literary career while working as a literary consultant at the Jewish Drama Theatre.